Know Before You Go

 Can I bring my pet to Fort Vancouver?

 The site includes the Pearson Air Museum, dedicated to the location’s military history, from the establishment of the Vancouver Barracks in 1849 to the shipyards of WWII.
-Round out your trip with a stroll along Officer’s Row, a stretch of 21 fully restored 19th-century homes.
-Stop for lunch at the Grant House, the barracks’ oldest existing building, now an excellent restaurant.
+Round out your trip with a stroll along Officer’s Row, a stretch of 21 fully restored 19th-century homes or a stroll through Dr. John McLoughlin’s 8-acre (3 ha) garden that fed the fur traders and residents of the Fort.

 Was this page helpful?